Who is behind World Politics Review?

 How do I subscribe to World Politics Review?

-If you would like an individual subscription for use by yourself alone, you can sign up for a two-week free trial.
-The trial requires a credit card, but you will not be charged for your first subscription term until the end of the two-week trial.
-If you cancel during the free trial period, you will not be charged.
-You can cancel for any reason simply by writing to email@example.com.
+If you would like an individual subscription for use by yourself alone, you can sign up for a subscription here.
+You can cancel for any reason simply by writing to firstname.lastname@example.org.

 If you would like to get World Politics Review for multiple users at your office or school, fill out this form or send an email to email@example.com to request an institutional trial.